timhtheos/timothy/docs/2019/2019-03-22-create-drupal-8-project-using-composer-with-docksal-the-native-way.md

   - composer
 sticky: true
 teaser: >
-  If you are looking for the native way from scratch to create a Drupal 8 project using composer ran using docksal/cli, this tutorial notes is for you.
+  This is the native way, and from scratch, to create Drupal 8 project using composer ran using docksal/cli.
 ---

 {% include toc.html %}

-If you want to the following, this tutorial is for you:
+This if for you if you want the following:

 * Manual creation of Drupal 8 project from scratch using Composer.
 * Manual initialization of Docksal from scratch.